Code-Institute-Submissions/The-Whom/readme.md

 #### General navigation

-The menus at the top and bottom of the page provide navgation to each page of the website (details on how to access each page are summarised below)
+The menus at the top and bottom of the page provide navigation to each page of the website (details on how to access each page are summarized below)

 **NOTE**: the bottom menu is only present on medium to larger screens (611px and above)